Z4Tech/SVG_GeometrizeJSON_Converter/README.md

 Or you can generate the JSON with forsa-painter-geometrize and convert to SVG to modify

-Don't add any new geometry to the canvas for now, only move, rotate and scale existing shapes pls!
+You can move, rotate and scale existing shapes.

+You can also add new ellipses in Inkscape, haven't tested in other softwares yet.